Suped

 Summarize with

-That sign-in requirement is the part that catches people.
-Years ago, this flow was easier to reach without authentication.
-Now I treat the Microsoft account prompt as part of the normal route, not proof that the form disappeared.
+The sign-in requirement catches people who remember the older unauthenticated flow.
+Treat the Microsoft account prompt as part of the current route, not proof that the form has disappeared.

 Direct answer

-Use the Microsoft sender support path for Outlook.com, Hotmail, Live.com, and MSN delivery issues after you have checked authentication, sender reputation, bounce evidence, and recent sending changes.
-If the issue is a specific rejected IP, use Microsoft's IP delisting route instead of opening a general sender support case.
+Use the Microsoft sender support path for Outlook.com, Hotmail, Live.com, and MSN delivery issues after checking authentication, sender reputation, bounce evidence, and recent sending changes.
+If an NDR identifies an IP block for a Microsoft 365 business recipient, use Microsoft's IP delisting route instead.

 How to reach the form

-Microsoft Outlook.com Postmaster troubleshooting page with sender support section.
+Microsoft Outlook.com Postmaster page showing the sender support form section.

-- Sign in: Use a Microsoft account when the form asks for identity.
-A personal account is enough for the form flow.
+3. Sign in: Use a Microsoft account when the workflow asks for identity.

-- Submit evidence: Include IPs, domains, bounce text, timestamps, sample recipients, message IDs, and recent changes.
+4. Submit evidence: Include IPs, domains, full bounce text, UTC timestamps, sample recipients, message IDs, and recent changes.

 Do not open the form too early

-Microsoft says support submissions are for Outlook.com system delivery problems and do not guarantee delivery.
-I only submit once I can show that the sender is authenticated, the bounce is current, and the issue affects Microsoft consumer domains rather than one recipient mailbox rule.
+Microsoft limits submissions to Outlook.com system delivery problems and does not guarantee delivery.
+Submit only after authentication passes, the bounce is current, and the issue affects Microsoft consumer domains rather than one recipient's mailbox rule.

 Which Microsoft route to use

 The sender support form is not the only Microsoft route.
-The right path depends on whether you have a blocked IP, poor inbox placement, missing messages without a clear bounce, or reputation data to review.
-Choosing the wrong route wastes time because the case handler still asks for the same evidence later.
+The right path depends on whether the evidence shows a blocked IP, poor inbox placement, missing messages without a clear bounce, or reputation data that needs review.
+Choosing the wrong route wastes time because the case handler still needs the same evidence.

 Use the route that matches the evidence you already have.